+Maybe.
 International Seminary accepts credits and degrees from many non-accredited colleges.
-If your college is not listed in any of our books and has not been reviewed by our Admissions Office, we would need to perform an evaluation to determine if we can accept them.
-This evaluation requires a copy of their most recent printed catalog (online catalogs are not acceptable) and an official transcript of your studies.
-If the college is approved it will be added to our list, and future students will also be accepted.
+If your college is not listed in any of our books and has not been reviewed by our Admissions Office, we would need to perform an institutional evaluation to determine if we can accept them.
+This evaluation requires a copy of their most recent printed catalog (online catalogs are not adequate for this purpose) and an official transcript of your studies.
+If the college is approved, it will be added to our list, and future applicants from that college will also be accepted.